Whatsapp Icon

 Post-treatment, patients may also receive supportive care, including physical therapy and counseling, to manage the side effects of treatment and to improve their quality of life.

 Treatment outcomes can vary based on many factors.
 Early detection and treatment significantly improve the likelihood of successful outcomes in vulvar cancer.
-It's crucial for patients to discuss all their treatment options, including the benefits and risks, with their healthcare team to make informed decisions about their care.
+Patients must discuss all their treatment options, including the benefits and risks, with their healthcare team to make informed decisions about their care.

 Keywords: Vulvar Cancer Treatment, Surgery, Radiation Therapy, Chemotherapy, Targeted Therapy, Immunotherapy, Supportive Care, Quality of Life